Our destination for the day was Zomba; we wanted to visit it’s plateau and have a break from the heat in its cool mountain air.

 With no other branches to try we headed back to our accommodation and asked.
 It turned it we had originally been on the right ‘road’ the first time.
 The 4WD track was it and if we’d just kept going we would have come out onto the plateau.
 We still had time so we headed back up.

 There were heaps of side of the road sellers mainly offering berries (the first time we’ve seen berries for sale) and some potatoes and fruit.
-We bought quite a few bags of berries during our multiple trips.
-Emma deserved stomach ache as all had rapidly disappeared.
+We bought quite a few bags of berries during our multiple trips back and forth.
+Emma deserved the stomach ache that followed as all had rapidly disappeared.

 Finally we reached the plateau.
 It sits at 1,800m and has a lake, waterfalls and on a clear day amazing views.
 We had a hazy day so the views weren’t good and the plateau itself wasn’t overly interesting.
 It had a lot of pine plantation and deforestation too.
 We were expecting something a bit more impressive like in Lesotho.
 But it was pleasant and we enjoyed exploring its empty tracks.

-Owned by an Italian they offered an extensive menu of fantastic Italian food made with fresh local ingredients.
+Owned by an Italian the lodge offered an extensive menu of fantastic Italian food made with fresh local ingredients.
 For the 2nd night we again took the opportunity to skip making dinner.

 It was a blissful night’s sleep.
 Cool, dark and quiet.